adriennehl/lets-go/README.md

 ## Overview
 ### Description
 Let's Go helps users plan outings and meetings with their friends.
-Afterwards, users can upload images to create memories of their trops and share them with their friends.
+Afterwards, users can upload images to create memories of their trips and share them with their friends.

 ### App Evaluation
 [Evaluation of your app across the following attributes]